Jeffersonszn43/Otto-LC-Project/README.md

 - Dance Mode, where users can select a dance from a predefined list.
 - Autonomous Mode, where the robots will perform self-guided obstacle-avoiding movements.
 - Interrupt Mode, where the robots will do a short dance while in autonomous or direct control mode and will return to one of those two modes once the dance is finished.
+- A status dashborad that will display different status data about the robots.
+This includes the mode the robots are, light sensor status data from Jerry, obstacle detection from the robots, and the emotional status of the robots.

 ##### The goal of this project was to design a custom robotic platform that will allow users to control our Otto LC robots - Max and Jerry.